 - abiding by a curfew.

-A Colorado judge can set the length of probation as it believes is necessary to punish and rehabilitate the defendant.
+A Colorado judge can set the length of probation as they believe is necessary to punish and rehabilitate the defendant.
 However,

 - misdemeanor probation